puneethr09/stock_fundamental/docs/prd.md

 **FR4**: The system shall deliver market-wide sentiment analysis combining multiple data sources to provide overall market mood assessment.

-**FR5**: The system shall offer a modern, responsive web interface with improved user experience, intuitive navigation, and mobile compatibility.
+**FR5**: The system shall offer a modern, responsive web interface with improved user experience, intuitive navigation, and full cross-device compatibility (PC, mobile, tablet, iPad) with touch-optimized interactions.

-**FR6**: The system shall maintain and enhance the existing auto-complete functionality for stock ticker search without disruption.
+**FR6**: The system shall maintain and enhance the existing Indian stock auto-complete functionality for ticker search, with flexibility to improve or completely revamp for better user experience.

+**FR7**: The system shall provide educational explanations alongside all analysis results, helping users understand financial concepts, ratios, and investment principles for continuous learning.

+**FR8**: The system shall provide comprehensive test coverage with automated testing at unit, integration, and end-to-end levels.

-**FR7**: The system shall provide comprehensive test coverage with automated testing at unit, integration, and end-to-end levels.
+**FR8**: The system shall provide comprehensive test coverage with automated testing at unit, integration, and end-to-end levels.

-**FR8**: The system shall support deployment on Raspberry Pi with local network access capabilities.
+**FR9**: The system shall support deployment on Raspberry Pi with local network access capabilities.

-**FR9**: The system shall implement caching mechanisms and performance optimizations to improve response times.
+**FR10**: The system shall implement caching mechanisms and performance optimizations to improve response times for Indian market data.

-**FR10**: The system shall provide export capabilities for analysis reports in multiple formats (PDF, CSV, Excel).
+**FR11**: The system shall provide export capabilities for analysis reports in multiple formats (PDF, CSV, Excel).

+**FR12**: The system shall follow clean coding standards with proper documentation, type hints, and maintainable code structure throughout the application.

 ### Non-Functional Requirements